 Response by Prof Tony Bendell

 The blog post was inspired by a presentation by Prof. Tony Bendell, and I also kept him in the loop on this post.
 Since Tony has a more favorable view of the ISO 18404, he wrote a blog post in response to mine.
-Please check out his view in “It’s Always Good To Question, But It’s Always Bad To Ignore Reality“, so you can make up your own mind.
+Please check out his view in “It’s Always Good To Question, But It’s Always Bad To Ignore Reality”, so you can make up your own mind.
 (Update: Since publication this article was unfortunately removed around April 2019, hence I removed the link)

 I first learned about ISO 18404 from the following presentation, which presented a favorable view of the standard: